New Vortex Jazz Club Limited Covid-19 Risk Assessment and Risk Management Plan (Updated December 2021)

-For a transitional period the capacity of the club will be limited, initially to an audience of 30 per house.
-This will be kept under review and it is hoped that it will be possible to increase capacity soon.
+For the time being the capacity of the club will be limited to a seated audience of 60.
+This will be kept under review.

-Tickets (including members tickets) must be booked in advance via the website.
-There will be no door sales.
+Tickets (including members tickets) should be booked in advance via the website.

 The premises will be cleaned between the two houses (as set out in the appendix).